RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 To access OpenShift via the Web Console:

-1. Open the [Red Hat Openshift Container Platform](https://{{ OPENSHIFT_CONSOLE_URL }}){:target="_blank"} in your browser.
+1. Open the [Red Hat Openshift Container Platform](https://{{ OPENSHIFT_CONSOLE_URL }}) in your browser.
 2. Login with username `userX`{{copy}} and password `openshift`{{copy}}
 3. You will see a list of the projects that you have access to.
 In this case, only the _rhpam-userX_ project.
 4. Finally, click on the project to open the project page.

 ### Via Command Line

 In order to login via CLI, you will need in your local environment the OpenShift CLI tool.
-If you don't have it, you can select and download the [OpenShift CLI tool](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.2.25/openshift-client-linux-4.2.25.tar.gz){:target="_blank"} according to your environment.
+If you don't have it, you can select and download the [OpenShift CLI tool](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.2.25/openshift-client-linux-4.2.25.tar.gz) according to your environment.

 The easiest way to login to the OpenShift system via the command line interface, is to access it via Web Console, log in and click on `Copy Login Command`.